 You may “play up” an age group, but you will have to pay tryout fees for each age class you try out for.
-Besides this exception, we do not allow athletes to attend other age group’s tryouts.
+Besides this exception, we do not allow athletes to attend other age group’s tryouts due to scheduling conflicts.

 Do I have to attend both the first tryout and callback?

 It is to your advantage to be at every tryout and callback tryout (if you have been called back).
 Not only do you get to show the coaches your skills, but you will also receive valuable additional training!
 If you foresee a conflict, let Action know as soon as possible.
 You must attend the first tryout unless there are extreme circumstances, approved by club administration.
 If we do not receive notification that you are not able to attend the callback, we will assume you are no longer interested in trying out for Action.

 What do I need to bring to tryouts?

 You must pre-register online and pay the registration fee prior to the first tryout.
 Athletes will not be permitted to tryout without the registration fee paid.
-Bring your volleyball gear (water bottle, knee pads, ankle braces etc).
-You must also bring a completed Registration Form.
-Unlike previous years, athletes who played for a different club last year, need not provide athlete release forms.
+Bring your volleyball gear (water bottle, knee pads, gym shoes, etc).

 When do Club teams play and practice?

 Club Volleyball season runs from January to April/May.
 Practices run weekday evenings and tournaments run on weekends.
 All teams play in the Regional Tournament and in the BC Provincial Championships in April/May.
-See individual team pages for practice and tournament schedules as soon as they become available.
+Individual team pages will be updated with practice and tournament schedules as soon as they become available.

 My daughter participates in school teams and other extracurricular activities.
 Can she still play for Action?

 Yes.
 Our club teams practice twice a week.
-You must attend at least 1.5 of these practices consistently throughout the season.
+You must be able to attend at least 1.5 of these practices consistently throughout the season.
 Any conflict should be discussed with your coach before committing to the club season.

 How much are team fees and what do fees include?